Fintech- What is it really?

 FinTech companies are businesses that use technological clout to create new and better financial services for both consumers and businesses.

-This emerging industry has been used to automate insurance, trading, banking services and risk management and the products and services include many categories, such as, lending; personal finance; investment; consumer banking and financing.
+This emerging industry has been used to automate insurance, trading, banking services and risk management.
+The products and services fintech offers include many categories, such as, lending; personal finance; investment; consumer banking and funding.

 Why Fintech Matters to the Business World?

-In recent years the rise of fintech firms has been viewed as a threat to traditional financial services, like the high street bank and conventional investor.
-Fintech company models are far more agile, being small start-ups with fewer overheads and less commitments.
-They can therefore make sourcing funds and transferring money across borders, for instance, quicker easier and cheaper.
+In the recent past the rise of fintech firms had been viewed as a threat to traditional financial services, like the high street bank and conventional investor.
+However, in the era of COVID – with the new challenges the pandemic has presented, the agility of Fintech company models has been advantageous.
+Being small start-ups with fewer overheads and less commitments fintech businesses can source funds and transfer money across borders quicker, easier and cheaper.
 The current perspective is that the traditional financial institutions will have to adapt to survive by embracing such technological solutions or partnering with fintech companies.

 Fintech has been a great leveller and has opened up a whole world of opportunities.
 Businesses can offer services at a fraction of the price and with the rise of smartphones, fintech satisfies an individual preference for use of online apps to manage our financial lives.